NoBrainerORM/nobrainer.io/docs/indexes.md

 hash `Model.indexes` of the form `{:index_name => index}`.
 `index.kind` is the kind of index which can be `:single`, `:compound`, or `:proc`.
 `index.what` is the indexed value which is the field name, field names, or proc depending if the index kind is a single, compound, or proc, respectively.
-`options` are the passed in options, which can contain `:multi` to specify whether a single index should be a inverted index.
+`index.multi` is a boolean indicating whether the index is a multi index.
+`index.geo` is a boolean indicating whether the index is a geo index.